-- 30. Having perused the materials on record and surveyed the relevant judicial pronouncements, upon an overall examination, this Court is unable to uphold the view taken by the learned Single Bench of the High Court. - Procedural deficiencies in the process 31. and/or trial, canvassed by learned counsel for the appellant, have purposely not been dealt with. opinion thereon, Expressing no we leave those question(s) of law open for adjudication in a more appropriate case, as we are interfering on merits. - 32.
+- 30. Having perused the materials on record and surveyed the relevant judicial pronouncements, upon an overall examination, this Court is unable to uphold the view taken by the learned Single Bench of the High Court. - Procedural deficiencies in the process and/or 31. trial, canvassed by learned counsel for the dealt appellant, purposely not with. have been Expressing no opinion thereon, we leave those question(s) of law open for adjudication in a more appropriate case, as we are interfering on merits. - 32.
 In Council of Civil Service Unions v Minister for the Civil Service, [1984] 3 WLR 1174 (HL), the House of Lords, speaking through Lord Diplock, stated:

 "...
-Judicial review has I think developed to a stage today when, without reiterating any analysis of the steps by which the development has come about, one can conveniently classify under three heads the grounds on which administrative action is subject to control by judicial review. first ground I The would call 'illegality', the second 'irrationality' and the third ... 'procedural impropriety'.
-That is not to say further development on a case by case basis may not in course of time add further grounds.
+Judicial review has I think developed to a stage today when, without reiterating any analysis of the steps by which the development has come about, one can conveniently classify under three heads the grounds on which administrative action is subject to control by judicial review.
+The first ground I would 'illegality', the second 'irrationality' and the third 'procedural impropriety'.
+That is not to say that further development on a case by case basis may not in course of time add further grounds.
 I have in mind particularly the possible adoption in the future of the principle of 'proportionality' which is recognised in the administrative law of several of our fellow members of the European Economic Community; ..."